The Tesla Model 3 is the long-awaited, cheaper Tesla, with a zen-like interior and a smaller form factor

 Drivetrain

-The Standard Range Plus is two wheel drive.
+The entry-level variant is two wheel drive.
 It has one motor on the rear axle.

 Both the Long Range and Performance models are ‘dual motor’ and come with four wheel drive.
 There is an electric motor on both the front and rear axles.